Skip to content Skip to footer

 How many chaperones should we bring?

 One adult chaperone per 15 students is required.
-Chaperones will need to pay the $5 admission fee and must remain with their student group for the entire visit.
+Chaperones must remain with their student group for the entire visit.
 Please review and share the Guidelines for Chaperones with all chaperones before your visit.

 What if we need to cancel our visit?